 Peer Review Process / Policy

 Each manuscript is reviewed by the Editors, and if of a sufficient standard, sent for blinded reviewed by at least two Editorial Board members who come from a range of countries as chosen by the journal team based on their expertise (double-blind peer review).
 The result may be accepted with no correction, accepted with little correction, accepted with many corrections and refused.
-The sending author is given opportunity to correct the article on the basis of suggestion received from the reviewer.
+The sending author is given an opportunity to correct the article on the basis of the reviewer suggestion.
 Certain information of whether the article is accepted and published or refused is given to the sending author in written.

 Blind reviewing will be applied and at least two reviewers will be assigned for each submitted paper.
-Author(s) are allowed to propose appropriate reviewers by providing their names and email addresses, but the decision remains in the hand of editor.
-Authors are suggested to use plagiarism detection software to check similarity of the manuscript.
+Author(s) are allowed to propose appropriate reviewers by providing their names and email addresses, but the decision remains in the hand of the editor.
+Authors are suggested to use plagiarism detection software to check the similarity of the manuscript.
 This similarity checking and screening is conducted using Turnitin.
-Decision will be made based on the level of similarities with other articles.
-The editor will decide on either immediately reject the manuscripts, contact authors for further clarifications, or to proceed to the peer-review process.
-Final decision is made by editor and editorial board
+The decision will be made based on the level of similarities with other articles.
+The editor will decide on either immediately rejects the manuscripts, contact authors for further clarifications, or to proceed to the peer-review process.
+The final decision is made by editor and editorial board

 LAW REFORM is scheduled for publication in March and September ( 2 issue a year), with 10 Article per Issue.
 It is electronically published via journal website (https://ejournal.undip.ac.id/index.php/lawreform/index).

 Open Access Policy